 Hey Everyone!
 I have something a little different to share with you today!
 Since I spend the majority of my time working with, thinking, talking, reading and daydreaming about beautiful interiors, not just because it is what I do for a living but also because it’s one of those things that feeds my soul, I wanted to share a little bit of it with you today!
 I created these five Living Room mood boards, each showing a distinctly different look for the same space, to hopefully give you some inspiration if you’re re-doing a space in your own home, are looking for a color palette to use, or just love looking at beautiful interior pictures like I do!
+Whether you decide to give your living room a simple update by using Yellow Cushion Covers and replacing your old coffee table, to redecorating the whole room, it is completely up to you.
+As long as you like what it looks like in the end, that’s all that should matter.
 You might also be interested in checking out these modern living room furniture sets to give you a better idea of what else you can do, and where you can get the furniture for your living room.

 Calming Neutrals – If I had to pick one of these looks that my eye is instantly drawn to, it would be this one.
 While I love bold, bright, saturated colors, I love a good neutral color palette, especially as the base for a room.
 When the big pieces in your space (your sofa, rug or any large piece of furniture) are neutral, it not only creates a balanced template for you to work with, it gives your space flexibility; this means that you can easily add and mix & match accent colors within your room without them interfering with your neutral basics.
 This is especially good if you like to re-decorate frequently… you know that whatever color you bring in, whether for seasonal decorating or any other time of the year, it won’t compete with your neutrals!
 I love the warmth that pops of gold add to any neutrals, but more on my love for and everyone’s current obsession with gold later!